The BHLDN x Free People Collab Is A Boho Dream

 Feast your eyes on the most modern Bridgerton-meets-boho bridesmaid dress with its full-skirt style and metallic gold floral pattern.
 The crisscross halter showcases an open back and plunging neckline for the ultimate amount of romantic appeal.

 When I glance at this frock, I'm transported to a barn or outdoor country wedding.
 The Wylder Set perfectly blends in with rustic nuptials.
 It's a statement-making set that calls for a cowboy hat and boots.
 Don't mind if you can't help twirling around while dancing, too.
-The long flowing bell sleeves and tiered full-length skirt were made to shine.
-Also, if the weather is predicted to be steaming that day, the set is the ideal choice, as the sheer lace floral design allows for maximum air circulation.
+The long, flowing bell sleeves and tiered full-length skirt were made to shine.
+Also, if the weather is predicted to be steamy that day, the set is the ideal choice, as the sheer lace floral design allows for maximum air circulation.

 Cottagecore isn't leaving the fashion hemisphere anytime soon, and we're not mad about it.
 This dress has the classic smocked square-neck top along with dramatic puff sleeves.
 For detail, there is delicate floral cutwork trailing down from the elbow to mid-arm, and the same design is also on the hem of the tiered skirt.
 To complete this angelic dress, it has an open back with two thin ties that you can make into tiny bows.